Castroville station

-Castroville Multimodal Station is a future train station in Castroville, California.
+Castroville station (officially the Castroville Multimodal Station) is a future train station in Castroville, California.
 It is planned to serve both Caltrain and Amtrak California's Capitol Corridor trains as part of the Monterey County Rail Extension.
 The station will be located along Del Monte Avenue between Blackie Road and Wood Street.
 It is expected to open after track improvements in the area and commencement of service to Salinas.